rerickson-usgs/networknodeipm/README.md

 There are also several "non-unit" tests that check the plotting functions and allow for visual checks for the models results.
 These files also demonstrate how the model may be used.

+**Prerequisite knowledge:** This code is written for advanced Python users.
+The [Python homepage](https://www.python.org/doc/) contains links to tutorials and references for learning Python.
+A non-spatially explicit version of this model has been published as an [R package](https://my.usgs.gov/bitbucket/projects/UMESC/repos/carpipm/browse).
+This R package would be more friendly for beginners.
+A Python beginner could likely adapt existing models by changing the input CSV files, but adapting the model requires an understanding of multiple inheritance and class construction in Python.
+We have included a brief tutorial covering these two topics.

 ## Description of files and folders

 0. `README.md`: this file